pingcap/docs-cn/system-variables.md

 - This variable is used to set the concurrency of the `index lookup join` algorithm.
 - A value of `-1` means that the value of `tidb_executor_concurrency` will be used instead.

+### tidb_index_merge_intersection_concurrency <span class="version-mark">New in v6.5.0</span>

+- Scope: SESSION | GLOBAL
+- Persists to cluster: Yes
+- Default value: `-1`
+- Range: `[1, 256]`
+- This variable sets the maximum concurrency for the intersection operations that index merge performs.
+It is effective only when TiDB accesses partitioned tables in the dynamic pruning mode.
+The actual concurrency is the smaller value of `tidb_index_merge_intersection_concurrency` and the number of partitions of the partitioned table.
+- The default value `-1` means that the value of `tidb_executor_concurrency` is used.

 ### tidb_index_lookup_size

 - Scope: SESSION | GLOBAL